 Furthermore, by defining the core requirements for IAM and PAM, enterprises can prevent identity-based threats from becoming breaches.

-This approach significantly limits the amount of damage an intruder can do because the data pool is much smaller.
+This approach significantly limits the amount of damage an intruder can do because the data pool is much smaller, and can ultimately help to stop cyber threats.
 In addition, this reduced data pool allows CISOs to track compromised data better, so it’s easier to recover if an attack is successful.

 Try Portnox Cloud for Free Today